 This is a highlight of the intermediate school years.
 Taking place early in Term 1, it is a week-long programme of outdoor activities that develop confidence and physical and interpersonal skills.
 Activities include archery, kayaking, sailing, cycling and other activities.

 Year 9 Camp

 In Term 3, the Year 12 Physical Education students pack their bags and skis/snowboards and head off to Ohakune for the annual Year 12 Physical Education Ski Camp.
 Students look forward to the trip and, historically, it has been regarded as one of the highlights of a student’s time at Sacred Heart College.
-The students stay at the Auckland Grammar Ski Lodge in Ohakune and, for three they ski and snowboard.
+The students stay at the Auckland Grammar Ski Lodge in Ohakune and, for three days they ski and snowboard at Turoa.

 Attached to the trip are two Achievement Standards worth a total of six credits.
 They are as follows:

 2.7 Analyse the application of risk management strategies to a challenging outdoor activity (three credits)

 2.8 Consistently demonstrate social responsibility through applying a social responsibility model in physical activity (three credits).

 Cultural and Educational Overseas Trips